yathit/ydndb-website-content/ydn-db/doc/query/key-joining.markdown

 A naive join algorithm iterates each iterator forming nested loops.
 And hence it is called nested-loop join algorithm.

-The following snippet filter 'license' field to 'SA' and 'publisher' to 'Nature'.
+The following snippet filters the `license` field to 'SA' and the `publisher` to 'Nature'.

     match_keys = [];
     var nested_loop = function(keys, values) {